KhronosGroup/glTF/specification/README.md

 For property names, glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis`.
 Camel case is a common naming convention in JSON and WebGL.

+It is recommended that container formats reference a glTF object by ID by concatenating the asset's path, `#`, and the ID, e.g., `asset.gltf#material_id`.

 <a name="scenes"></a>
 ## Scenes